gaultier/blog/wait_process_timeout.md

 I often look at complex code and think: what are the chances that this is correct?
 What are the chances that I missed something?
 Is there a way to make it simplistic that it is obviously correct?
 And how can I limit the blast of a bug I wrote?

-Process descriptors or `kqueue` seem to me so straightforward, so obviously correct, that I would definitely favour them over signals.
+Process descriptors seem to me so straightforward, so obviously correct, that I would definitely favour them over signals.
+If they are not available to me, I would perhaps use `kqueue` instead, because it means my program can be extended easily to watch for over types of entities.